Although stiff joints are a classic symptom of rheumatoid arthritis (RA), you can also get them for other reasons.

 If it’s RA, joint stiffness and other symptoms such as pain or fatigue tend to develop and worsen over several weeks or months.
 It’s usually most noticeable in the morning.
 It often eases up after an hour or two, but it can last all day.
 You may feel it in these areas:

 Make a list of your symptoms and when they happen.
 Do you notice them after a particular activity or first thing in the morning?

 Note when your joint stiffness first began, and also ask yourself:

 - Has it changed in intensity over time or moved to new joints?

-Your doctor may ask you to move the joint so he can see its range of motion.
-He will also check your joint for swelling, enlargement, and tenderness.
+Your doctor may ask you to move the joint so they can see its range of motion.
+They will also check your joint for swelling, enlargement, and tenderness.

 You might also take some blood tests to help find out what the problem is.

 If you have RA, early treatment can greatly limit joint damage.
 Your treatment plan will likely include these key parts: